“It’s been a great ride… I’d like to take on some new challenges in the next 20 years…” ~ Ted, upon retiring from Gateway in 2005

 Founder & Board Chairman

-Ted Waitt, co-founder and former chairman and CEO of Gateway, Inc., helped revolutionize how people use technology to live, work and play through pioneering the direct marketing of personal computers.
-Labeled a maverick by national business publications, he has since gone on to form multiple enterprises: Avalon Capital Group, Inc., a wholly-owned, private investment company with diverse interests; Waitt Foundation; Waitt Institute; and, Waitt Institute for Violence Prevention.
+Ted Waitt is the founder and chairman of the Waitt Foundation.
+He is the co-founder and former chairman and CEO of Gateway, Inc., where he helped pioneer the direct marketing of personal computers.
+Labeled a maverick by national business publications, he has since gone on to form multiple enterprises: Avalon Capital Group, Inc.; the Waitt Foundation; and the Waitt Institute.

-Born in Sioux City, Iowa, Ted is the son of a fourth generation cattleman.
-He attended the Universities of Colorado and Iowa from 1981 to 1984.
+Born in Sioux City, Iowa, Mr. Waitt is the son of a fourth generation cattleman.
+He attended the Universities of Colorado and Iowa.
 After a nine-month stint working in the PC industry in Des Moines, Iowa, he and Mike Hammond co-founded Gateway in 1985 on the Waitt family farm.
-With a $10,000 loan secured by Ted’s grandmother’s CD, they grew Gateway from “two guys in a barn” to become a Fortune 500 company.
+With a $10,000 loan secured by Mr. Waitt’s grandmother, they grew Gateway from “two guys in a barn” to become a Fortune 500 company.

-Over the years, Ted has earned a number of prestigious honors, among them: the Young Entrepreneur of the Year award from the U.S. Small Business Association, two Ernst and Young Entrepreneur of the Year awards, Marketing Computers Marketer of the Year, and a Ten Outstanding Young Americans (TOYA) award from the United States Junior Chamber of Commerce.
-He was appointed by Congress to serve on the Advisory Commission on Electronic Commerce, and he received an Honorary Doctor of Science from the University of South Dakota.
+Over the years, he has earned a number of honors, among them: the Young Entrepreneur of the Year award from the U.S. Small Business Association; two Ernst and Young Entrepreneur of the Year awards; Marketing Computers Marketer of the Year; and he was named on of Ten Outstanding Young Americans (TOYA) by the United States Junior Chamber of Commerce.
+He was appointed by Congress to serve on the Advisory Commission on Electronic Commerce, and received an Honorary Doctor of Science from the University of South Dakota.